ammonsalter-del/The-Slingshot-Simulation/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the same CC BY-NC-SA 4.0 license that covers the project.

-Thank you for helping make The AI Startup Game better!
+Thank you for helping make The Slingshot: An AI Startup Simulation better!